The New Pornographers: History

 On January 26, 2017, the New Pornographers announced their seventh album, Whiteout Conditions, would be released on April 7.
 The album was preceded by the single "High Ticket Attractions".
 The album is the first to feature drummer Joe Seiders as a full-time member after replacing drummer Kurt Dahle in mid-2014.
 It is also the first New Pornographers album to not feature Dan Bejar.
 Newman, however, went on the record to note that Bejar's absence did not mean he had left the band entirely; telling Stereogum:

 On November 29, 2018, A.C.
 Newman announced via Twitter that he had begun work on a future New Pornographers album.
 On August 2, 2019, the band announced via Twitter that it would release its new album, In the Morse Code of Brake Lights, on September 27, and released its first single from the album, "Falling Down the Stairs of Your Smile".
 In a press release for the album, Dan Bejar is described as a "former (and possibly future) member" of the band.
 The new press photos for the band include vocalist/violinist Simi Stone, officially inducting her into the band after being an auxiliary touring member since 2015.

 In July 2021, the band announced a North American tour where they would play Mass Romantic and Twin Cinema in full across simultaneous nights, as well as a reissue of Mass Romantic on vinyl.
 This announcement also confirmed the return of Bejar to the band, as well as the departure of both Thurier and Stone.

 On January 9, 2023, A.C.
-Newman announced via Twitter that the band had moved to a new label, Merge Records, alongside announcing the band's new album Continue as a Guest, a new single from the album "Really Really Light" and a new tour starting in April.
-The band's new press photos confirmed Bejar's second departure from the group – although he has a co-writing credit on "Really Really Light".
+Newman announced via Twitter that the band had moved to a new label, Merge Records, alongside announcing the band's ninth album Continue as a Guest, a single from the album, "Really Really Light", and a tour starting in April.
+The band's press photos confirmed Bejar's second departure from the group – although he has a co-writing credit on "Really Really Light".

+On April 17, 2025, drummer Joe Seiders, who had been with the band since 2014, was arrested in California on child pornography charges, leading to the band to immediately fire him.
+In November 2025, the band confirmed that they would be continuing, and would tour North America in 2026.
+In an interview with Rolling Stone, Newman also confirmed that Seiders' drum parts for the band's forthcoming tenth studio album, slated for release in 2026, had been scrapped.
+Charley Drayton overdubbed new drum parts onto the album, although he is "unlikely" to tour with the band going forward.